Growth requires change.

 At the end of the test, the new version saw a 49% increase in visitor-to-trial conversion and a 34% rise in the number of people sharing their emails.

-So, A/B testing not only has a positive impact on your conversion rates, but it also boosts the overall performance of your website.
+So, A/B testing not only positively impacts conversion rates but also boosts your website's overall performance.

-Now that you’ve seen the potential benefits, you can go ahead and start running successful A/B tests on your website, right?
+Now that you’ve seen the potential benefits, you can start running successful A/B tests on your website, right?

 Well, not exactly.